 In any case, the client is not afforded the opportunity to explore the emotional charges behind the problem, so the charges remain within his unconscious experience.
 Worse, without exploring the emotional charge, there is no door to the self, and no possibility of the experience of the sacred encounter with the self.
 With this approach, the opportunity of using hypnosis as a secular sacrament is entirely lost.

-The experience of working with a hypnotherapist, whose intent is to help his client use his dysfunction as doorway to the soul, serves the same function as a priest or shaman in other cultural contexts.
-Ideally, all three understand the dynamics of transformation contained in the shift of one's attention from the dominant conscious-mind cultural reality to the reality of the self at a soul level.
+The experience of working with a hypnotherapist whose intent is to help his client use his dysfunction as doorway to the soul serves the same function as a priest or shaman in other cultural contexts.
+Ideally, all three understand the dynamics of transformation contained in the shift of one’s attention from the dominant conscious-mind cultural reality to the reality of the self at a soul level.
 Knowing that the practitioner has this understanding makes it much easier and safer for the client to launch into the uncharted, unfamiliar territory of the self.
 Once the client understands that the practitioner can help him create a container for the process of self transformation, the client can use the hypnotherapy session as an interactive meditation.
-He can then be guided to the encounter of the same energies which are encountered in deep prayer, meditation and some chemically-altered states to affect a change in his relationship with his dysfunction.
+He can then be guided to the encounter of the same energies that are encountered in deep prayer, meditation, and some chemically-altered states to affect a change in his relationship with his dysfunction.
 The advantage of using a secular sacrament for this encounter is that the individual is not beholden to any belief system or dependent on a drug for insight.